Sorry, you need to enable JavaScript to visit this website.

 Formal Mechanisms of Consultation

 Swedish democracy has traditionally been based on a mutual relationship between policy-makers and various forms of interest groups, civic associations and social movement organisations.
-That interest groups can engage in dialogue with policy-makers between elections holds a high priority.
+Engagement of interest groups in dialogue with policy-makers between elections is a high priority.

-Young people’s opportunities to participate in political decision-making between elections at the national level consist primarily of working in or to being represented by political parties, interest organisations or other civil society associations.
-In Sweden, CSOs have in general better opportunities to inform politicians compared to individual citizens.
+Young people’s opportunities to participate in political decision-making between elections at the national level consist primarily of engagement in, or representation through political parties, interest organisations or other civil society organisations.
+In Sweden, CSOs generally have better opportunities to inform politicians compared to individual citizens.

 At municipal level, existing youth councils and other advisory boards that engage with young people also provide opportunities for consultations.
-The umbrella organisation for Swedish youth organisations, LSU (the National Council of Swedish Children and Youth Organisations) is the national youth council in Sweden.
+The umbrella organisation for Swedish youth organisations, LSU (the National Council of Swedish Children and Youth Organisations) is a national youth council in Sweden although not formall appointed by the state.

-In Sweden, citizens do not have the right of initiative at the national parliament, while the right exists at local level, in municipal or county council.
+In Sweden, citizens do not have the right of initiative at the national parliament, while the right exists at local level, in municipal or county councils but on volontary basis.
 The main way to engage in dialogue with Parliament is thus through direct contact with MPs.
+No digital formal channel for contact or petitions exist.

 Referral system